wp-plugins/wp-symposium-toolbar/readme.txt

 * Bugfix: Styles, missing Toolbar shadow in responsive mode
 * Bugfix: Custom Menus, get rid of PHP notices when adding a new menu and no menu exists already
 * Bugfix: WPMS in RTL, remove an extra "float:right;" in admin tabs for correct display of subsites
+* Bugfix: Styles, do not allow hex values with other than 3-digit and 6-digit for colours, upon saving
+* Bugfix: Styles, do not allow negative values for font & icon shadow blur, in preview

 = 0.29.0. =